97-Jeffrey/scheduler/README.md

 # Interview Scheduler
-### This is the app that allow people to book interview online with their favoured interviewer.
+### This app allows people to book interview online with their favoured interviewer.
 ## Setup

 Install dependencies with `npm install`.